 Dr. Reis is also committed to developing robotics curriculum for the K-12 educational system in the United States and in Brazil.
 His efforts have earned him the 2022 Best Teaching Award at the FIU Knight Foundation School of Computing and Information Sciences.
 He was also recognized with the 2019 Best Student Award at Gammon Presbyterian Institute.
 Besides, he received a nomination for the 2023 FIU Sustainability Award and the 2023 Rewarding Excellence in Teaching Initiative (RETI).

 Dr. Reis brings a wealth of knowledge and experience to contribute to a wide range of academic areas.
 In addition, Dr. Reis is deeply committed to advancing STEM education and environmental research.
 He has a passion for helping students to develop their skills and explore their interests in these areas, and his dedication to these fields serves as an inspiration to both students and faculty.
 Dr. Reis is known for his approachable and supportive demeanor.
 He takes great pride in providing his students with ample opportunities to enhance their scientific skills and cultivate social responsibility, thereby enabling them to succeed in their chosen careers and become responsible and environmentally conscious citizens.

-Gregory has also served as the Robotics Coach for the Ultimate Software Academy for Computer Science Education for over two years, teaching professional development courses in robotics and coding for K-12 teachers in the Miami-Dade County Public Schools (M-DCPS).
-He is currently working on curriculum development and robots design for K-12 education.
+Gregory has also served as the Robotics Coach for the Ultimate Software Academy for Computer Science Education for over 4 years, teaching professional development courses in robotics and coding for K-12 teachers in the Miami-Dade County Public Schools (M-DCPS).
+He is currently transforming the K-12 curriculum by including project-based robotics activities and competitions.